DUI Lawyer in Montgomery County, PA

 Based on observing these tests and noting other indicators of intoxication, such as stumbling when getting out of your car, alcohol on your breath, or slurred speech, the officer will continue with a DUI investigation and may arrest you.

-Potential Penalties for DUI Accidents
+What are the Potential Penalties for DUI Accidents?

 When a drunk driver operates a vehicle with a high rate of alcohol (a BAC of at least .10) and causes bodily injury, vehicle damage, or property damage in Montgomery County, the following penalties typically apply: